-This year, 95% of the 172 million Americans celebrating Halloween plan to buy candy, according to one recent survey.
-That’s significantly higher than the number of people planning to purchase decorations or costumes.
-Many of these individuals will likely swarm to one type of product: “fun-size” candy, perfect for the one-bite experience and, more importantly, a fitting choice for trick-or-treating baskets.
+In 2019, 95% of the 172 million Americans celebrating Halloween planned to buy candy, according to one survey.
+That was significantly higher than the number of people planning to purchase decorations or costumes.
+Many of these individuals would likely swarm to one type of product: “fun-size” candy, perfect for the one-bite experience and, more importantly, a fitting choice for trick-or-treating baskets.

 But when Halloween celebrations first started to become popular in the U.S. during the early 20th century — even though candy bars had existed since the 1840s — candy wasn’t a central part of the festivities.

 “Fruit was a really big part,” Susan Benjamin, author of Sweet as Sin: The Unwrapped Story of How Candy Became America’s Favorite Pleasure, tells TIME.
 “Increasingly into the ‘10s and ‘20s, fruits — delicious grapes, and all sorts of succulent oranges — they would have that at Halloween parties.”

 The concept of Halloween as a time for trick-or-treating started spreading in the 1920s.
 “By the ’60s, [trick-or-treating] was a national event,” Benjamin says.
 And it was in the decades as trick-or-treating first became more common, Benjamin says, that the country was also becoming more industrial.
 People began to trust food products that came from machines.
 “More and more of the foods that we ate as a nation and as a Western world started to be things that were made for us and not things created because they grew,” she explains.

 Candy, which was replacing fruit’s role in the holiday, was one of them.
 But in the 1930s, candy brands were encountering a different problem: the Great Depression.